Diegolusberg/android-guidelines/advices_and_best_pratices.md

 - [Antonio Leiva](http://antonioleiva.com/) has good reading on his [Google Plus](https://plus.google.com/+AntonioLeivaGordillo/posts).
   - And if you are interested to learn Kotlin, he has a lot of content in his [site](http://antonioleiva.com/kotlin/)
+- [Lucas Rocha](https://plus.google.com/u/1/+LucasRocha/posts) Has some tips about Android Development.

 - Some of Google Android engineers
   - [Chris Banes](https://plus.google.com/+ChrisBanes) has some advices and news about Support Libraries releases.
   - [Roman Nurik](https://plus.google.com/+RomanNurik/posts) has some content about Material Design.